 If two individuals have the same body composition, but one has a natural waist of 22” and the other of 42”, the latter likely to be able to accept a larger corseted reduction to start.
 Again, this simply has to do with the amount of tissue that can be temporarily displaced with ease by a corset.

-Now that you have gathered these first, most basic measurements, you can either submit them to your corset maker for your custom corset (along with any additional measurements requested by the corset maker), or you can start comparing your body to the size charts provided by OTR corset sellers.
+Now that you have gathered these first basic measurements, you can either submit them to your corset maker for your custom corset, or you can start comparing your body to the size charts provided by OTR corset sellers.
 Take your time in this step.
-Being patient and thorough when review size charts will pay off with a well-fitting waist training corset.
+It will pay off for you to be patient and thorough when reviewing size charts.
 If you are unsure of how to read a size chart, or if you don’t believe that the company has provided enough points of measurement for you to make an accurate judgment of fit, contact the corset seller or maker for more information.

 There is so much to learn about waist training and corsets, and you will come to know much more with time.
 Most of it is learned through practice, but it is always helpful to have resources at your disposal when questions arise.
-Feel free to contact me personally at Heidi@straitlaceddame.com, and be sure to check out these additional articles to help you on getting started with waist training.
+Feel free to contact me personally at Heidi@straitlaceddame.com.

 A Final Note Regarding this Article

 The advice offered above is not meant to satisfy the needs and questions of every single person who has considered starting waist training.
 There are always unique cases where “generalized” information like this does not fit one’s needs.
-My aim was to provide a basic guide for the majority of people interested in how to get started with waist training using steel-boned corsets.
-If you feel that I have not offered you the best information for starting off, please don’t hesitate to contact me by email.
+My aim is to provide a basic guide for the majority of people interested in how to get started with waist training using steel-boned corsets.
+If you feel that I have not offered you the best information for starting off, please don’t hesitate to contact me.
 Your feedback helps me to offer the best information possible.